 Colonel Gareth Mallory became the new head of MI6.

 Sir Gareth Mallory (Ralph Fiennes) served as a lieutenant colonel in the British Army and was captured and imprisoned by the IRA for six months earlier in life.
 During the events of the Skyfall Affair, he was chairman of the Security and Intelligence Committee.
 (The film does not make clear whether Mallory is a member of parliament [MP] or a government employee within MI6.)
 After his retirement from the British Army, Mallory moved to MI6.
 Upon the death of M (Judi Dench), he replaced her in the position and earned the knighthood that goes with it.
 After the Skyfall Affair, Bond reports to Mallory (now known as Sir Gareth outside HMSS) for the first time and calls him "M."

-During a meeting between Mallory (as he was then known) and early in the Skyfall Affair, he calls her Eleanor, perhaps her first name -- rather than "Barbara."
+During a meeting between Mallory (as he was then known) and early in the Skyfall Affair, he calls her Eleanor, perhaps her first name -- rather than "Olivia."